 Binding matters.
 You want to get shoes that tighten enough to stay on, but don’t cut off circulation in your child’s feet.
 Some snowshoes offer easy-pull binding and it is a wise investment if you don’t want to spend all day on your knees tightening your child’s shoes.

-Most snowshoes will accommodate any boot or even sneaker but will work best with a winter boot that is lightweight and flexible.
+Most snowshoes will accommodate any boot or even a sneaker but will work best with a winter boot that is lightweight and flexible.

 Use poles to help with balance.